-Yes, all information about you will be handled in confidence and all information will be kept securely (on secure University server).
+Yes, all information about you will be handled in confidence and all information will be kept securely (on a secure University server).
 Information from the study will only be seen by the research team.
 Your data will be collected via an online survey (Qualtrics) or through a paper copy if you request this.
-The survey asks you to provide your postcode, as well as your personal identification number that we will provide.
-This information enables us to link your responses across the different time points of the 1000 Families study.
+The survey asks you to provide your postcode, as well as your family identification number that we will provide.
+This information enables us to link all responses across the different time points of the 1000 Families Study.
 This data will be kept separate from all other data and protected on a secure University of Warwick server, and only the ID number will remain with the research data.

 The survey asks you to provide your postcode.
 We would like this information because we can then get other information from the UK Census about the area in which you live.
-We will also initially use this information along with your personal identification number to link Wave 3 responses with Wave 1 and 2 responses.
 You do not have to provide this information.
 Postcodes will be kept separate from all other data and protected on a secure University of Warwick server.